 IS THERE TREATMENT FOR EPIBLEPHARON?

-Epiblepharon may resolve spontaneously in the first few years of life due to growth of the eyelids and facial bones.
-If it does not resolve, or is associated with abrasions on the eye surgery is often needed.
-The surgeon will remove the small strip of skin and orbicularis from the lid margin that is causing the eyelids to rotate upwards and allow the eyelashes to turn outward away from the eye.
+Epiblepharon may go away on its own in the first few years of life as the child grows and the eyelids and facial bones develop.
+If it does not go away, or causes scratches on the eye, treatments may be needed.
+Artificial tear drops and ointments can help with symptoms, but surgery may be needed to fix the problem.
+During surgery a small piece of skin and muscle from the edge of the eyelid that is causing the eyelids to turn upwards is removed.
+This helps the eyelashes to turn outward away from the eye.

 Speak with your ophthalmologist if you have questions about epiblepharon.